monsoonmaelstrom/book2/book2.md

 Things that need to happen:
+1. Go to Peter’s
+2. Go to Reese’s
+3. Find Liam
+4. Rescue Liam

-3. Go talk to Alexandria
+5. Go talk to Alexandria
-4. Peter double agent???
+6. Peter double agent???
-5. Get captured
+7. Get captured